Is co-op mandatory at CCIS?

 Can I extend my co-op?

 Yes.
-Students should request permission in writing from their co-op coordinator at least two weeks prior to the start of the extension.
-Academic advisors should also be apprised of the change as it could impact your expected graduation date.
+Co-op extensions are permitted over the summer months.
+Request permission in writing from your co-op coordinator at least two weeks prior to the start of the extension.
+Notify your academic advisor as well, since an extension could impact your expected graduation date.

 If I've done full-time professional work before beginning the co-op program, can I receive retroactive co-op credit for it?